-Although the sweeping tax code changes ushered in at the end of 2017 with the Tax Cuts and Jobs Act aim to make filing taxes less of a headache for millions of American taxpayers, that still (unfortunately!) doesn’t mean the process is totally pain-free.
+Although the sweeping tax code changes ushered in at the end of 2017 with the Tax Cuts and Jobs Act aim to make filing taxes less of a headache for millions of American taxpayers, that still (unfortunately) doesn’t mean the process is totally pain-free.

 The good news is you don’t have to shell out big bucks and haul a big bag of receipts (or the digital equivalent) to an accountant’s office.
 There are a bevy of online tools that can put tax solutions at your fingertips — and best of all, these tools might even be free, depending on your eligibility.

 We know it’s probably not the most exciting part of your weekly to-do list, but we don’t recommend procrastinating: Fees and penalties for failing to file or pay your taxes on time can be steep.
-A little proactive prep work now could save your wallet — not to mention your fingernails.
+A little proactive prep work now could save your wallet, not to mention your fingernails.

-Read on to find out what’s great (and not so great) about the biggest players in the online tax-prep software marketplace, plus an an overview of some of our most commonly-asked tax questions — including how to score tax prep software discounts and even get your taxes done for free.
+Read on to find out what’s great (and not so great) about the biggest players in the online tax-prep software marketplace, plus an an overview of some of our most commonly asked tax questions — including how to score tax prep software discounts and even get your taxes done for free.

 Below are our takes on America’s most popular tax preparation software companies.
 Find out which one is right for you, depending on your budget and tax situation:

-The TurboTax Free Edition is available to filers who don’t itemize and have W-2 earnings and/or Social Security income (of any amount — TurboTax eliminated an income cap a couple of years ago).
-It can accommodate taxpayers who qualify for the Earned Income Tax Credit and the child tax credit and who received unemployment income.
+The TurboTax Free Edition is available to filers who don’t itemize and have W-2 earnings and/or Social Security benefits.
+It can accommodate taxpayers who qualify for the Earned Income Tax Credit, who plan to claim the child tax credit and who received unemployment income.

 Intuit also gives prominent real estate to its refund anticipation loans on the TurboTax website.
-If you click through, the Refund Advance page makes it sound like you’ll be stuck waiting for your refund for aaages if you don’t sign up for their loan: The webpage has an infographic with three columns.
-The first says, “Refund Advance,” and below it, “1 hour.”
-The middle column says “Direct Deposit,” with “21 days” beneath it, and the third column says Paper Check, followed by “28-42 days.”
+If you click through, the Refund Advance page makes it sound like you’ll be stuck waiting for your refund for ages if you don’t sign up for their loan.
+The webpage has an infographic with three columns.
+The first says, “Refund Advance,” and below it, “3 hours.”
+The middle column says “Direct Deposit,” with “21 days” beneath it, and the third column says “Paper Check,” followed by “28-42 days.”